 - Rebuilt the sidebar and detached panel internals using React - the experience is identical but the foundation is now typed and maintainable.

-v1.0.0 — 30 Apr 2026
+v1.0.x - Apr 2026

-major release — Enforcement Update
+major release - Enforcement Update, build hook enforcement, stability and polish

-Enforcement Update
+Enforcement Update (29 Apr)

-Version 1.0.0 brings Iris together as a fuller code-health workflow inside VS Code, with stronger checks before code leaves your machine.- Added pre-push enforcement so teams can catch failing code before it is pushed.
+Version 1.0.0 brings Iris Code together as a fuller code-health workflow inside VS Code, with stronger checks before code leaves your machine.- Added pre-push enforcement so teams can catch failing code before it is pushed.

 - Improved in-editor issue visibility with clearer diagnostics while you work.